DeadWisdom/flask-static-tutorial/README.md

 setup triggers, etc. There's a million different options, so play around.

-One important thing to know about Netlify is it has a decent redirect feature, allowing you to remap a request like /api/dogs to wherever you want, including an API server.
+One important thing to know about Netlify is it has a decent redirect feature, allowing you to remap a request like /api/\* to wherever you want, including an API endpoint.

-And there you have it, dead simple.
+And there you have it, ready to browser.

 # Final Thoughts

 I hope I've shown how JAMStack can be an amazing way to develop, and how we don't need to leave all the glorious wealth we have from Python to get there.
+From here you can look into Zappa for serverless endpoints,

 ## Some Tips